 — Anchor sets allow significant custom design to align to state-specific learning objectives while maintaining scale and comparability to other participating states.

 Flexibility begins with test design, but it extends to test administration.
 A key design component of our model is that content development and test design are decoupled from and managed independently of the administration vendor.
 This means that states have the flexibility – both technically and contractually – to swap out test vendors for administration, scoring, and reporting without disrupting their assessment programs.
 This is critical to maintaining longitudinal continuity for accountability systems and providing some welcome relief to educators in the field who have grown frustrated and weary with serial changes to the state’s assessment program with every change in administration.

 This innovative new approach is truly unprecedented, and I am proud that we can support states’ transition back toward custom state assessments that better align to local needs while enabling them to maintain highest quality and lower costs.

-Examining how states are rethinking assessments and accountability to improve outcomes for students.
+Examining how states and systems are rethinking education, assessments and accountability to improve student outcomes

 A Focus on Reducing Barriers to Personalized Learning